assiist-team/1584-inventory/dev_docs/navigation/NavigationStack.md

 - Action: search the codebase for any remaining render-time usages of `navigationStack.push(...)` or direct calls to `buildContextUrl(...)` that run during render and migrate them to `ContextLink` or `useStackedNavigate()`.
 - Owner: dev
 - Priority: high
-- Status: pending
+- Status: completed (first-pass audit and migration performed; see implementation status)

 ## Implementation status (updated 2025-11-11)

-This project has implemented a first-pass Navigation Stack and integrated it into the main navigation helper.
+This project has implemented the Navigation Stack and the supporting safe-navigation primitives.
 Below is a concise record of what's been done and what remains.

 - **Completed**
   - Added `NavigationStackProvider` and hook: `src/contexts/NavigationStackContext.tsx`.